AdaCore/stable_sloc/README.md

 - `file`, a string containing a globing pattern of files on which this entry should be searched for.

+- `at_most_once`, a boolean specifying wether the entry is expected to match more than once.
+If `True`, once the entry is loaded, it will return a failed Match_Result upon every match once a successful match has been found.

+  This is optional and defaults to `False`

 - `kind`, a string, defining which source location matcher will be used to interpret this entry.